RedisLabs/redislabs-docs/content/rs/databases/active-active/data-types/strings-active-active.md

 ---
-Title: Strings and Bitfields in Active-Active databases
+Title: Strings and bitfields in Active-Active databases
 linkTitle: Strings and bitfields
 description: Information about using strings and bitfields with an Active-Active database.
 weight: $weight